chickenlegyummy/oiia-threeJS/README.md

 ### 🚀 Quick Start

 #### Single Player Mode
-1. Open `singleplayer.html` in your web browser
+1. Open `index.html` in your web browser or via `https://rifu.ddns.net/oiia-threeJS`
 2. Wait for the game to load (should complete quickly)
 3. Click "Click to Start" when loading is complete
 4. Use WASD to move, mouse to look around, left click to shoot

 #### Multiplayer Mode
 1. Start the server: `node server.js`
-2. Open `index.html` in your web browser
+2. Open `multiplayerClient.html` in your web browser / `localhost:3001/multiplayerClient.html`
 3. Multiple players can join by visiting the same URL
 4. Real-time synchronized gameplay with other players